roosahut/tiralabra/documentation/implementation_document.md

 Sometimes Fringe Search gets the same path Dijkstra does, but it takes it alot more time.
 Not once has Fringe search got a shorter path, it's always the same or longer than Dijkstras.
 I don't know if the problem is with my implementation or if the algorithm just doesn't work that well with big cyclic graphs (like IDA*).

 It would have been interesting to see how A* compares with both of these algorithms, since it's very close to both of them.
-I'm pretty sure it would have worked the best at least time-wise.

 ## Sources